Burden Brothers

-Burden Brothers are a hard rock band formed in Dallas, Texas, by Toadies lead singer/songwriter Vaden Todd Lewis and Reverend Horton Heat/Izzy Stradlin drummer Taz Bentley.
+Burden Brothers are a hard rock band formed in Dallas, Texas in 2002, by lead singer/songwriter/guitarist Vaden Todd Lewis and drummer Taz Bentley, initially as a side project from their other musical endeavors.
 The band currently consists of Lewis (Vocals/Guitar), Bentley (Drums/Vocals), and Casey Hess (Guitar/Vocals).
-The band went on indefinite hiatus since 2006, due to the Toadies reunion and other interests, but reunited to perform at the Dia De Los Toadies music festival in September 2015.
+The band went on indefinite hiatus in 2007, due to the Toadies reunion and other interests, but reunited to perform at the Dia De Los Toadies music festival in September 2015.

 History

 Early years

-Lead singer/songwriter for the band, Vaden Todd Lewis was recently coming off of a short-lived reunion of his platinum-selling 90s band Toadies, and after an unsuccessful album release and tour, the band once again broke up.
-Main members Taz Bentley and Vaden Todd Lewis were both residents of Dallas, and had met on tours, in which the Toadies and Reverend Horton Heat often played together.
+Lead singer/songwriter for the band, Vaden Todd Lewis was recently coming off of a short-lived reunion of his platinum-selling band Toadies, and after an unsuccessful album release and tour, the band once again broke up.
+Meanwhile, drummer Taz Bentley was known for working with the Reverend Horton Heat and Izzy Stradlin.
+Lewis and Betley were both residents of Dallas, and had been friendly for years due to their respective bands appearing at the same tours and festivals.
 The two began jamming together, and eventually decided to start a band in 2002.
 They took their name from a sign on the side of a building in Dallas, with Lewis explaining "I Just like the connection of family and guilt associated together.
 It also kind of makes me think of brothers - like me and Taz doing it as a team".
-After bad experiences with record labels, they decided to keep the band low-key, making tracks available via the internet, but soon received interest from local record labels.
+After bad experiences with record labels, Lewis and Bentley decided to keep the band low-key, making tracks available via the internet, but soon received interest from local record labels.

-The band released three EPs which were recorded by Lewis and Bentley as well as a revolving door of other musicians.
+The band released three EPs which were recorded by Lewis and Bentley who were supported by a rotating roster of other musicians.
 The EPs, titled 8 Ball, Queen O' Spades, and "Beautiful Night", were released on Last Beat Records.
 After warm reception to these EPs, and radio play of their promotional single "Beautiful Night" in Tulsa, Dallas, and Houston areas in heavy rotation, the band decided to release a full-length album.
 Thus, the band ended up keeping Corey Rozzoni who worked with Clumsy, and Casey Orr who was famous for his work with GWAR.